docker/docs/docker-for-mac/index.md

 `~/.docker/certs.d/<MyRegistry>:<Port>/client.cert` and
 `~/.docker/certs.d/<MyRegistry>:<Port>/client.key`.

-When the Docker for Mac application starts up, it copies the `~/.docker/certs.d` folder on your Mac to the `/etc/docker/certs.d` directory on Moby (the Docker for Mac `xhyve` virtual machine).
+When the Docker Desktop for Mac application starts up, it copies the `~/.docker/certs.d` folder on your Mac to the `/etc/docker/certs.d` directory on Moby (the Docker for Mac `xhyve` virtual machine).

-> * You need to restart Docker for Mac after making any changes to the keychain
+> * You need to restart Docker Desktop for Mac after making any changes to the keychain
 > or to the `~/.docker/certs.d` directory in order for the changes to take
 > effect.
 >
 > * The registry cannot be listed as an _insecure registry_ (see [Docker
 > Daemon](index.md#docker-daemon)).
-Docker for Mac ignores
+Docker Desktop for Mac ignores
 > certificates listed under insecure registries, and does not send client
 > certificates.
 Commands like `docker run` that attempt to pull from the
 > registry produce error messages on the command line, as well as on the